 We lived in Portland from December 31 to March 31.
 There’s a large running community there and the area is so runner friendly.
+It really is as rainy as people say, and while living there I learned how to make running in the rain easier.
 We lived in the northeast in the Irvington District.
 There’s running paths on the other side of the Willamette, but I actually never used them.
 There’s also the Tilikum Crossing Bridge that’s only for runners, cyclists and buses, unfortunately I found out about the bridge right before leaving and never got to run on that either.

 As far as the west side of Portland goes, I ran to Pittock Mansion once-a crazy steep hill that last over a mile!
 I definitely walked parts.
 Once you get up to the top the view is amazing though!
 I also ran to the Witches Castle which was really cool-not the ‘castle’ so much, but the trail itself.
 That run started with pavement, but once you hit the trail obviously it’s dirt.
 I wasn’t wearing trail shoes and the way down made me nervous because it was slippery.
 Luckily I didn’t fall.